vietth-bka/BFLJ/README.md

 Semantic Body-Face-Landmark Joint Detection
 ===

-This project (base on the re-implementation [BFJ](https://github.com/AibeeDetect/BFJDet.git) of the paper "[*Body-Face Joint Detection via Embedding and Head Hook*](https://openaccess.thecvf.com/content/ICCV2021/papers/Wan_Body-Face_Joint_Detection_via_Embedding_and_Head_Hook_ICCV_2021_paper.pdf)" published in ICCV2021).
-We use the facial landmarks as bridges instead of center heads in order to enrich the semantic connection between bodies and faces for surveilance in the wild.
+In this project (base on the re-implementation [BFJ](https://github.com/AibeeDetect/BFJDet.git) of the paper "[*Body-Face Joint Detection via Embedding and Head Hook*](https://openaccess.thecvf.com/content/ICCV2021/papers/Wan_Body-Face_Joint_Detection_via_Embedding_and_Head_Hook_ICCV_2021_paper.pdf)" published in ICCV2021), I use the facial landmarks as bridges instead of center heads in order to enrich the semantic connection between bodies and faces for surveilance in the wild.

 # Introduction

-My motivation is to detect Hwthe group of body and face with landmarks of pedestrians in one shot detector, which is practical in many applications (such as tracking, MOT).
+My motivation is to detect the group of body and face with landmarks of pedestrians in one shot detector, which is practical in many applications (such as tracking, MOT).
 Inspired by BFJ, but this approach brings some significant ideas:
 1) From enhanced semantic level, using five facial landmarks as semantic bridges.
 2) From appearance level, learning representations via deep metric learning.